WSDOT-GIS/local-roads-selector/Documentation/localRoadsSelector.markdown

 Local Roads Selector widget
 ===========================

-This widget provides a map from which a user can select road segments.
+This [jQuery UI widget] provides a map from which a user can select road segments.
 A segment is defined by a main road and two intersecting roads.

 ## License ##
 This code is licensed under [The MIT License].
 See the `LICENSE` file for details.